jhamberg/unitime/README.md

 [license-url]: https://opensource.org/licenses/MIT

 ## Description
 Unitime provides lightweight methods for converting between different units of time with a human-readable syntax.
 The idea is reducing the mental load caused by interpreting complex time declarations like `24*60*60*1000` or `86400000` which both describe the number of milliseconds in a single day.
-Using this library we can simply write `` d`1` ``, or `d(1)` if you prefer to not use [template literals](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Template_literals).
+Using this library you can simply write `d(1)`, or `` `d(1)` `` if you prefer [template literals](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Template_literals).

 Time formats that are currently supported are:
 - Nanoseconds (ns)